mircealungu/mircea/notes/thoughtstream.md

 **

 Sometimes you do the stupid thing, and it still turns out right.
-What if Google super-botched
+What if Google super-botched release of their super-woke conversational AI has shown the world how bad these things are actually, and will have indirectly hit also into their main competitor: microsoft and chatgpt.

 April 7